Pimax: Pimax Crystal

 The Pimax Crystal is a 6K virtual reality headset announced by Pimax on May 31, 2022 and released in May 2023.
 The headset is similar to the unreleased Pimax 12K QLED headset and is hybrid standalone that can operate with or without a PC.
 The announced specifications are 2880×2880 px displays with up to 160Hz refresh rate, up to a 140 degree diagonal field of view at a pixel density of 42ppd.
 The panels are QLED type and the lenses are interchangeable optical aspheric glass.
 The headset was announced to use inside-out tracking and optional lighthouse tracking.
 The headset has integrated Wi-Fi 6E wireless and an optional 60Ghz WiGig adapter.
 The headset also integrates eye tracking with a motorized automatic IPD adjustment capability.
 The Crystal headset was expected to have an MSRP of $1,899 but the final price was $1599.

 Pimax Crystal Super

-A 8K version with a choice of a QLED panel with 912-zone Mini-LED local dimming and interchangeable optical modules offering different field of view, or a 3840×3552 px micro-OLED display panel from Sony; weight reduced to under 1 kg due to elimitation of an embedded Snapdragon XR2 processor for the standalone mode; introduced in April 2024.
+A 8K version with a choice of a 3840×3840 px QLED panel with 912-zone Mini-LED local dimming and interchangeable optical modules offering different field of view, or a 3840×3552 px micro-OLED display panel from Sony; weight reduced to under 1 kg due to elimitation of an embedded Snapdragon XR2 processor for the standalone mode; introduced in April 2024.
 In November 2024, previously announced MSRP of $1799 was reduced to $1695.